Chinese hackers breached State Dept., other government email on eve of Blinken visit, officials say

 In fact, those safeguards consist of a data-logging feature for which Microsoft charges a premium.
 The CISA official noted that some of the victims lacked the data-logging feature and, unable to detect the breach, learned of it from Microsoft.

-The Storm-0558 hackers broke in using forged authentication tokens — data used to verify the identity of a user — to access the email accounts, Microsoft said.
+But of greater concern to cybersecurity experts is that The Storm-0558 hackers broke in using forged authentication tokens — which are used to verify the identity of a user.
+Microsoft's executive vice president for security, Charlie Bell, said on the company's website that the hackers had done that by acquiring a "consumer signing key."

 Cybersecurity researcher Jake Williams, a former National Security Agency offensive hacker, said it remains unclear how the hackers accomplished that.
+Microsoft did not immediately respond to emailed questions, including whether it was breached by the hackers to obtain the signing key.
-But he was concerned that forged tokens could have been widely used against any number of different Microsoft users.

-“I can’t imagine China didn’t also use this access to target dissidents on personal subscriptions, too,” he said.
+Williams was concerned the hackers could have forged tokens for wide use to hack any number of non-enterprise Microsoft users.
+“I can’t imagine China didn’t also use this access to target dissidents on personal subscriptions, too."

+The head of intelligence for the cybersecurity firm Crowdstrike, Adam Meyers, said in a statement that the incident highlights the systemic risk of relying on a single technology provider in Microsoft.
+He said “having one monolithic vendor that is responsible for all of your technology, products, services and security - can end in disaster.”

 A Chinese foreign ministry spokesman, Wang Wenbin, called the U.S. accusation of hacking “disinformation” aimed at diverting attention from U.S. cyberespionage against China.